eshaanbobdey/federated-sepsis-detection/README.md

 ## Privacy Considerations

-This approach aligns with healthcare data regulations such as:
-- HIPAA
-- GDPR

-Federated learning ensures that raw data is not shared between clients.
+The simulated approach avoids centralizing raw data across clients within this codebase, which is conceptually aligned with the goals of regulations like HIPAA and GDPR.
+Note this repo doesn't itself implement any compliance controls (access logging, encryption, data retention policy, etc.) — treat this as a research prototype demonstrating the ML technique, not a compliant system.

 ---

 ## Future Improvements

-- Implement weight-based aggregation (true FedAvg)
+- Implement weight-based aggregation (true FedAvg), ideally by connecting to `federated_sepsis_website`'s aggregation API
 - Add FedProx algorithm
-- Deploy real distributed federated system
+- Deploy a real distributed federated system (multiple independent processes/machines)
-- Improve precision
+- Improve sepsis-class precision at the chosen operating threshold
+- Document the dataset source, version, and train/test split sizes used for the Results section above

 ---